microsoft/vscode-docs/docs/copilot/copilot-customization.md

 ## Settings

-* `setting(github.copilot.chat.codeGeneration.instructions)` <i class="codicon codicon-beaker"></i>: A set of instructions that are added to Copilot requests that generate code.
+* `setting(github.copilot.chat.codeGeneration.instructions)` <i class="codicon codicon-beaker"></i>: A set of instructions that will be added to Copilot requests that generate code.
-* `setting(github.copilot.chat.codeGeneration.useInstructionFiles)` <i class="codicon codicon-beaker"></i>: Controls whether code instructions from `.github/copilot-instructions.md` are added to Copilot requests.
+* `setting(github.copilot.chat.codeGeneration.useInstructionFiles)` _(Preview)_: Controls whether code instructions from `.github/copilot-instructions.md` are added to Copilot requests.
-* `setting(github.copilot.chat.testGeneration.instructions)` <i class="codicon codicon-beaker"></i>: A set of instructions that are added to Copilot requests that generate tests.
+* `setting(github.copilot.chat.testGeneration.instructions)` <i class="codicon codicon-beaker"></i>: A set of instructions that will be added to Copilot requests that generate tests.
+* `setting(github.copilot.chat.reviewSelection.instructions)` _(Preview)_: A set of instructions that will be added to Copilot requests for reviewing the current editor selection.
+* `setting(github.copilot.chat.commitMessageGeneration.instructions)` <i class="codicon codicon-beaker"></i>: A set of instructions that will be added to Copilot requests that generate commit messages.

 ## Related content